 The 14th World Jamboree took place in Lillehammer, Norway but the event was hosted by all 5 Scandinavian countries.
 A special Jamboree label was in use at the Jamboree post office.
 Also a nice postal card and two special stamps were issued for the Jamboree.
 On the right, a Jamboree postal card sent with label number 302 to the Netherlands it was sent on July 30.
 The cover with label number 402 went to Denmark and was sent from the Jamboree on August 2.
 In total 522 registered items were sent during the Jamboree.

 The 15th World Jamboree was supposed to be held at Omar Khayyam Camp in Iran.
 However the Jamboree was cancelled because of the problems in Iran.

 The 15th World Jamboree which was held in Canada, which hosted the Jamboree for the second time, took place at Kananaskis, Alberta.
 Once again the Jamboree Post office used a cachet for registered material to be send from camp.
 This cachet appears in black as well as in red.
 The black cachet seems to be more common, all the red registration cachets that I have seen were set on July 6.
 During the Jamboree the registered mail was cancelled with a Jamboree canceller.
 On July 6, the official FD of issue of the Jamboree stamp, Registered mail from camp received a special FD cancel.
 Approximately 750 pieces of registered mail were sent from this camp.
 On the last day of the Jamboree August 16th the post office only opened for two hours for a reason unknown to me the color of the registration cachet changed that day from black to blue.
 Also 20 registered items were produced that were numbered BM 1 to BM 20.
-“BM” stands for Barry Mann.
+“BM”are the initals of Barry Mann.

 1987 - 1988